cmikedev/ecommerce/README.md

 </br>

-If their submission is successful they will be redirected to the Store page whereby the "Login" and "Register" buttons on the top right of the navbar will have changed to reflect their loged in status.</br>
+If their submission is successful they will be redirected to the Store page whereby the "Login" and "Register" buttons on the top right of the navbar will have changed to reflect their logged in status.</br>
 </br>

 ![image](https://github.com/cmikedev/ecommerce/blob/main/manual_testing/images/user_stories/3%20-%20registration-successful.png?raw=true)</br>